stephencurrie/my-portfolio/README.md

 - [x] When I am presented with the About Me section, I see a recent photo or avatar of the developer and a short bio about them
 - [x] When I am presented with the Portfolio section, I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
 - [x] When I am presented with the Contact section, I see a contact form with fields for a name, an email address, and a message
-- [x] When I move my cursor out of one of the form fields without entering text, I receive a notification that this field is required
 - [x] When I enter text into the email address field, I receive a notification if I have entered an invalid email address
 - [x] When I am presented with the Resume section, I see a link to a downloadable resume and a list of the developer’s proficiencies
 - [x] When I view the footer, I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)